 In response to the 2009 Federal funding rescission of STP-DA funds, the MPO's Transportation Advisory Committee (TAC) directed staff to create the Locally Administered Projects Program (LAPP) as a mechanism to protect funds from future rescissions.
 The LAPP was approved by the TAC in March 2010, and was first used to program projects for Federal Fiscal Year 2012.
 The goal of the program is to develop a holistic approach to identifying and prioritizing highly effective transportation projects for bicycle, pedestrian, transit, and roadway projects.
 The program allows member agencies to apply for funding for specific project phases (preliminary engineering, NEPA documentation, right-of-way acquisition, or construction) that are anticipated to be obligated during the coming fiscal year.
 The program also requires recipients to monitor progress of the funding obligation, and report that progress to the MPO.
 The program involves two training sessions - one for applicants and one for recipients.
 Additional training on federal project administration is under development by NCDOT.
 The MPO will continue to maintain and improve the LAPP process during the coming fiscal year.
 The MPO adopted a Congestion Management Process (CMP) in FY 2011.
-This process resulted in the formation of a Congestion Management Stakeholders group, which meets regularly to monitor progress on the implementation of the CMP.
-The Congestion Management Stakeholders group is anticipated to take a role in the prioritization and programming of the MPO's Congestion Mitigation and Air Quality (CMAQ) funds during FY 2014 in order to align the use of those funds with the goals of the MPO's CMP.
+This process resulted in the formation of a Congestion Management Process Stakeholders group, which meets regularly to monitor progress on the implementation of the CMP.
+The Congestion Management Process Stakeholders group is anticipated to take a role in the prioritization and programming of the MPO's Congestion Mitigation and Air Quality (CMAQ) funds during FY 2015 in order to align the use of those funds with the goals of the MPO's CMP.
+Furthermore, an Incident Management Subcommittee has been established to cooperatively work with NCDOT and the Durham-Chapel Hill-Carrboro MPO to develop an interagency partnership whose goal would be to reach agreement among incident responders and build support for region wide standards for incident response and traffic control measures.